vivirox/therapytrain/docs/api/plugins/security.md

 # Plugin Security

-This document outlines the security model and best practices for the TherapyTrain EHR Integration Platform's Plugin System.
+This document outlines the security model and best practices for the Gradiant EHR Integration Platform's Plugin System.

 ## Security Model